ApicaSystem/apicactl/docs/logiqctl_logs.md

 ```

-Print logs for logiq ingest server
+Print logs for the LOGIQ ingest server
-- logiqctl logs logiq-flash
+- logiqctl logs -a <application_name>

-Print logs in json format
+Print logs in JSON format
-- logiqctl -o=json logs logiq-flash
+- logiqctl -o=json logs -a <application_name>

-In the case of Kubernetes deployment, a Stateful Set is an application, and each pod in it is a process
+In case of a Kubernetes deployment, a Stateful Set is an application, and each pod in it is a process
 Print logs for logiq-flash ingest server filtered by process logiq-flash-2
 The --process (-p) flag lets you view logs for the individual pod
-- logiqctl logs -p=logiq-flash-2 logiq-flash
+- logiqctl logs -p=<proc_id> -a <application_name>

 Runs an interactive prompt to let user choose filters
 - logiqctl logs interactive|i

-Search logs for the given text
+Search logs for specific keywords or terms
+- logiqctl logs -a <application_name> search <searchterm>
-- logiqctl logs search "your search term"
+- logiqctl logs -a <application_name> -p <proc_id> search <searchterm>

-If the flag --follow (-f) is specified the logs will be streamed till it over.
+If the flag --follow (-f) is specified, the logs will be streamed until the end of the log.

+- stream logs contains log pattern-signature (PS).
+- Example:  % logiqctl config set-context <namespace>
+            % logiqctl logs -a <proc_id> -s 10s -f
+            % logiqctl logs -a <application_name> -p -s 10s -f
+            % logiqctl logs -a <application_name> -s 10s -w outputfile.txt
+  (You might want to pipe above dump into file for later cross-reference)
+- after done logs streaming, two files will be created.
+  notice that these files are reset for every logs query session.
+  * ps_stat.out: compute byte and log counts and percentage for each pattern signature

 ```